pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: Setuptools

-    This is the classic backend for building projects; large, slow, but powerful with many options.
+    This is the classic backend for building projects; large, slow, complex.

     .. code-block:: toml